cancerchange/symfony-docs/book/doctrine.rst

     the :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller::getDoctrine`
     method of the controller.
 This method is a shortcut to get the ``doctrine`` service.
-You can work with Doctrine anywhere else by injecting that service in the service.
+You can work with Doctrine anywhere else by injecting that service in the service container.
 See :doc:`/book/service_container` for more on creating your own services.

 Take a look at the previous example in more detail: